 Slahi wrote a memoir in prison in 2005, which the US government declassified in 2013 with some redactions.
 Slate published excerpts from the memoirs as a series beginning in April 2013.
 The book, "Guantánamo Diary", was published in 2015.
 It is the first work to be released by a still-imprisoned detainee at Guantánamo

-All American Speakers is a speakers bureau and booking agency providing information on booking Mohamedou Ould Slahi for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Mohamedou Ould Slahi speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Mohamedou Ould Slahi for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Mohamedou Ould Slahi speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Mohamedou Ould Slahi, an inspirational motivational speaker. bio for Mohamedou Ould Slahi agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Mohamedou Ould Slahi